One of the differences between an average, and a great teacher, is their ability to connect with the students on a personal level.

 If the children like the teacher, if they enjoy their company, they will follow the rules, engage in the lessons, and they won’t make problems–at least not as much as they’d normally do.

-You should have a plan on how to win the hearts of your pupils, and how to gain their respect.
-Luckily for us it is quite easy at the elementary school, when we compare it to secondary, or high school education.
-Let’s have a look at good answers.
+You should know how you can win the hearts of the students, how you can gain their respect and trust.
+Luckily for us, doing this is much easier at the elementary school, when we compare it to other grades of education.
+Let’s have a look at some good answers.

-I believe that teachers are in the classes for their students, not contrariwise.
-I always look at every lesson, exam, or after school activity from the point of view of the children.
+I believe that teachers are in the class for their students.
+I always look at every lesson, exam, or after school activity, trying to understand it from the perspective of the children.
 Will it help them in their future?
-Are they going to enjoy it?
-Does the goal of the activity correspond with the overall direction we try to lead them to?
-I always ask myself these questions and believe it is the way to win their hearts–to do things for them, not for us.
+Are they going to enjoy the activity?
+Does the goal of the activity correspond with the overall direction we try to follow in the class?
+I always ask myself these questions, and act accordingly.
+I believe that is the way to win their hearts–to do things for them, not for us.

 Children are sensitive.
 One can win their hearts with humility, and with friendship.
 Authoritative approach rarely leads to something good, at least in my experience.
 I would always listen to their needs, trying to understand them, and to gain their trust.
 That is probably the most I can do for them.

 New life, good salary, and personal satisfaction.
 You can get all of that if you succeed in your interview.

 If you want to be sure that you have done your very best to prepare for the big day, check my eBook, The Elementary Teacher Interview Guide.
 I will show you brilliant answers to twenty five interview questions for elementary teachers, winning interview strategies, and much more…

 You will find new confidence, and you will ace your interview.